Fr3nchT0uch/AY-3-8913_to_AY-3-8910_Adapter/README.md

 # Adapter_8913_to_8910

-A simple adapter to replace AY-8913 with AY-8910 (or YM-2149)
+A simple adapter to replace the AY-3-8913 with the AY-3-8910 (or the YM2149)

-## Why to replace AY-8913 ?
+## Why to replace the AY-3-8913 ?
-If you've read this article https://www.fenarinarsa.com/?p=3183, you know that there's a chance your Mockingboard with AY-8913 will sound *weird* under certain circumstances.
+If you've read this article https://www.fenarinarsa.com/?p=3183, you know that there's a chance your Mockingboard with AY-3-8913 will sound *weird* under certain circumstances.
-That's why we decided to do an adapter to easily replace the AY-8913 with an AY-8910 (or a YM-2149) which does not suffer from the same issue and is more readily available.
+That's why we decided to do an adapter to easily replace the AY-3-8913 with the AY-3-8910 (or the YM2149) which does not suffer from the same issue and is more readily available.
 We have made several designs giving you the choice for your use!
 And they can of course be used as a basis for your own project!

 **Note about the Phasor Card**: these adapters are designed to be used primarily on a *Mockingboard*.
-For the *Phasor*, as there are 4 AY-8913s potentially to be replaced, it will probably be necessary to use a *daughter board* as adapter.
+For the *Phasor*, as there are 4 AY-3-8913s potentially to be replaced, it will probably be necessary to use a *daughter board* as adapter.
 This is beyond the scope of this project (for now...)

 ## Credits: